Google to Samsung Galaxy Nexus owners: No KitKat for you

 Owners of Samsung’s Galaxy Nexus won’t be able to bite into Android 4.4 KitKat.

-In a new FAQ, Google broke the news that the latest flavor of Android won’t be available as a system update for the 2-year-old Nexus.
-The company said that the phone falls outside the 18-month time frame in which devices traditionally receive such updates.
+In a new FAQ, Google announced that the latest flavor of Android won’t be available as a system update for the 2-year-old Nexus.
+The company said the phone falls outside the 18-month time frame in which devices traditionally receive such updates.

 However, that may not be the full story.

-Sources “close to the company,” told Engadget that the problem stems from the Texas Instruments chipset built into the Nexus.
-TI has since exited the mobile device chipmaking business, laying off many of its workers.
-As such, the company likely wouldn’t lend a hand in supporting upgrades for the phone.
+Sources “close to the company” told Engadget that the problem stems from the Texas Instruments chipset built into the Nexus.
+TI has since exited the mobile device chipmaking business, laying off many workers.
+As such, the company likely wouldn’t lend a hand in supporting phone upgrades.

-Unless another party can step in, the Galaxy Nexus won’t be on the receiving end of any more Android updates.
+Unless another party steps in, the Galaxy Nexus won’t receive any more Android updates.
 On the brighter side, Google has confirmed that the Nexus 4, Nexus 7, and Nexus 10 will all be getting a taste of KitKat.
 Unveiled on Thursday, the Nexus 5 already comes with Android 4.4.
 Which other devices qualify for the new version of Android?

 Read More Article :